perfana/perfana-gatling-workshop/docs/exercise-7.md

  ]
 ```

-* This time we want to capture all article ID's and open a random article from the list.
+* This time we want to capture all article IDs and open a random article from the list.

 ```scala
 // List articles